laminas/laminas-di/doc/book/zend.di.quick-start.md

 }
 ```

-In the above example, we are obtaining a default instance of Zend\\Di\\Di.
+In the above example, we are obtaining a default instance of Laminas\\Di\\Di.
 By 'default', we mean
-that Zend\\Di\\Di is constructed with a DefinitionList seeded with a RuntimeDefinition (uses
+that Laminas\\Di\\Di is constructed with a DefinitionList seeded with a RuntimeDefinition (uses
 Reflection) and an empty instance manager and no configuration.
-Here is the Zend\\Di\\Di
+Here is the Laminas\\Di\\Di
 constructor:

 ```php